|« PreviousNext »|

 For more information about specifying the provisioned throughput requirements for a table, see Specifying Read and Write Requirements for Tables.

 For tables with secondary indexes, DynamoDB consumes additional capacity units.
 For example, if you wanted to add a single 1 KB item to a table, and that item contained an indexed attribute, then you would need two write capacity units—one for writing to the table, and another for writing to the index.
-For more information, see Provisioned Throughput Considerations and Provisioned Throughput Considerations.
+For more information, see:

 If your items are smaller than 4 KB in size, each read capacity unit will give you one strongly consistent read per second, or two eventually consistent reads per second.
 You cannot group multiple items in a single read operation, even if the items together are 4 KB or smaller.
 For example, if your items are 3 KB and you want to read 80 items per second from your table, then you need to provision 80 (reads per second) × 4 KB (rounded up to the next 4 KB boundary) = 80 read capacity units for strong consistency.
 For eventual consistency, you need to provision only 40 read capacity units.